CallumDennisIE/mobile-physio/README.md

 </details>

 This custom page replaces the default GitHub Pages 404 page, the default page does not follow the theme of the other Mobile Physio page, which could disorientate users.
-The custom page also includes the [Navbar](#navbar) and [Footer](#footer) elemnts, to allow the user to continue site navigation.
+The custom page also includes the [Navbar](#navbar) and [Footer](#footer) elements, to allow the user to continue site navigation.

 <details>
 <summary>Click for Image: Default GitHub Pages 404 Page</summary>